 In the wake of the risks surrounding cybersecurity breaches, ever overarching regulatory scrutiny from the Office of the New York State Comptroller and the myriad other state and federal agencies, and the demands of key stakeholders, municipalities are faced with increasing audit and assurance demands on a daily basis.
 How does a municipality keep up, stay focused, and apply reasonable, actionable, and measurable risk management controls?
 By forming an enterprise risk management services team.

-The team should:
+The enterprise risk management services team should:

 - Use Strategic Controls, not just tactical ones.
-Core to the ERM management processes is identifying and assessing risks.
+Core to the enterprise risk management processes is identifying and assessing risks.
 A key initial step is fully understanding your risk appetite.
 This is a strategic choice where the amount of risk you are willing to accept in pursuit of the business strategy is chosen and communicated to all parties.
 Doing so will give your team the ability to more effectively identify the risks associated with their chosen strategy and put those risks outside your appetite on hold for future consideration.

 - Strategic Risk: offers potential benefits towards the company’s goal, which makes these risks a balancing act

 - Preventable Risk: offers no acceptable benefits and should be eliminated, avoided, or transferred

 - External Risk: whether offering positive or negative benefit, these risks are out of the company’s control, and as such, the focus should be on mitigating the likelihood of occurrence

 - Once risks are identified, they should be placed into the three categories previously mentioned.
 This allows companies to identify both positive and negative risks for a given strategy.

 - Now that those risks are assigned and categorized, it is time to design risk response plans for identified risks.
 A model that is well-defined and coordinated will have ownership and accountability of the risk in a clear, defined manner.